-Criminal Psychology; Humanities; Public Health; Social Justice; Violence; Global Health; Qualitative Research; Psychiatry and Psychology; Phenomena and Processes; Anthropology, Education, Sociology and Social Phenomena
+Criminal Psychology; Humanities; International Agencies; Public Health; Social Justice; Violence; Global Health; Legal Cases; Psychiatry and Psychology; Phenomena and Processes; Anthropology, Education, Sociology and Social Phenomena

-Formulating the multiple, interlinked determinants of violence, by exploring the interaction between biological, psychological, social, and ecological processes for effective prevention.
+Formulating the multiple, interlinked determinants of violence, by exploring the interaction between biological, psychological, social, and environmental processes for effective prevention.

-Specialized Terms: Violence Prevention, Public Health Approaches, Multidisciplinary Collaborations, Qualitative Analysis, Criminal Behavior, Structural Violence, Social Justice, Global Health, Peace Promotion, and Creative Studies.
+Specialized Terms: Violence Prevention, Public Health Approaches, Interdisciplinary and Multisectorial Collaborations, Behavioral Violence, Structural Violence, Social Justice, Global Health, Peace Promotion, and Creative Studies.

 - Board on Global Health (collaboration with expert team).
 Violence Prevention in Low- and Middle-Income Countries: Finding a Place on the Global Agenda.
 Washington, D.C.: National Academies Press, 2008.

 - Lee B, Kaaya S, Mbwambo JK, Smith-Fawzi MC, Leshabari MT.
 Detecting Depressive Disorder with the Hopkins Symptom Checklist–25 in Tanzania.
 International Journal of Social Psychiatry 54:7-20, 2008.